 Nightfall - Tucson, AZ

+Sorry folks but due to the virus Nightfall will not open this fall.
+They hope to see everyone next year.
 It’s a frightful feast for all your senses!
 Comedy, drama, music, and more beckon with the promise of a frightfully good time.
 Bury yourself in a totally terrifying town with outrageous live shows, disturbing haunts, other screamingly fun attractions, and a collection of hideous live characters!
-Runs most Thursday through Sunday nights starting on September 27th, 2019.

 RavenHearse Family Classic Haunt - Tucson, AZ

+They are currently doing virtual haunting.
+Check out their online page.
+They have moved physical location and are no longer at Trail Dust Town.
 Tour this Halloween attraction complete with a long family history of ghostly relatives.
 Tickets run just $7 to $10.
-Typically open weekends this fall.
-A great place for kids with a Trail Dust Town, train ride, and carnival rides.
 Turns a little more sinister around Halloween.

 Sanctum of Horror - Mesa, AZ